srivatsa-kundurthy/LANTERN-RD-RAW/README.md

 Release of LANTERN-RD dataset containing image URLs.

-This release follows the first stable release.
-Note that this release includes all automatically filtered URLs.
+NOTE: This release includes all automatically filtered URLs.
 Manual filtration is recommended (See paper).

 Please star/fork this repository should the dataset be utilized, and cite the work as follows: